eduardo-gualberto/web2-chess-api/README.md

 node app.js
 ```

-### By default it'll use the port numbered 3001, so it does'nt conflict with the frontend dev server port.
+### By default it'll use the port numbered 3001, so it doesn't conflict with the frontend dev server port.